BrentBauman86/yummy_brews-cli-app/README.md

 In order to add this gem, simply type the following:

-type in the command line: gem 'yummy_brews-cli-app'
+Type in the command line: git clone git@github.com:BrentBauman86/yummy_brews-cli-app.git

-and then execute: bundle
+Next enter: cd yummy_brews-cli-app

-or install it yourself as: gem install yummy-brews
+Then enter: bundle install

 ## Usage